 How to use voice of the customer optimization to improve customer experience

 Now more than ever, companies need to understand the importance of being customer-centric in order to retain existing customers.
-Companies that are successful in this understand their customers and know how to leverage the feedback received to improve customer experience (CX) in the future.
+Successful companies understand their customers and know how to leverage the feedback received to continually improve customer experience (CX).

 According to HubSpot, voice of the customer (VoC) is the process of listening to customers about their experience using a product or service, sharing results within your organization, and interpreting feedback to improve customer experience and retention.

 HubSpot Academy Education Manager and host of Agency Unfiltered, Kevin Dunn, spoke during our latest Twin Cities HubSpot User Group: Voice of the Customer Optimization.
 During this meet-up, we learned why creating a voice of the customer program is critical for growth-minded businesses.

 A great — and surprising — voice of the customer example Kevin shared was Domino’s Pizza.
 Way back in 2009, Domino’s was perceived as the worst-tasting pizza in the U.S. and they knew changes needed to be made if they wanted to see any type of improvement.
 They had a new CEO who saw an opportunity to change the perception of Domino’s customer experience.
 His plan for success was based around four key components:

 Today, Domino’s has overtaken Pizza Hut in market share with 14,000 locations and a completely different customer experience from 10 years ago.
 How was this done exactly?
 Voice of the customer Optimization.

 By sourcing more feedback from your customers, improving survey response rates, and strategically analyzing feedback you receive, you will gain a better understanding of what needs to be done for your company to improve CX and achieve growth.